 The best for unique style: Pinhole Press

 If you're after something sleeker, Pinhole Press offers a great variety of photo book styles.
-While other sites require at least 20 pictures to make a book, this one can print an accordion fold-out Brag Book with eight photos, spiral-bound soft books for 13 photos and standard cloth or leatherbound books for anywhere from 40 to 181 photos.
+While other sites require at least 20 pictures to make a book, this one can print an accordion fold-out Brag Book with eight photos, spiral-bound soft books for 12 photos and standard cloth or leatherbound books for anywhere from 40 to 181 photos.
+Handily, each option also displays how many photos you’ll require.

-Uploading pictures is simple.
+Uploading pictures is simple and you can choose to autofill your photos for minimal hassle.
 As with other services, you'll get a warning if you're trying to upload a picture that is likely not to print well.

 Ease of use: Excellent.
 A streamlined home page clearly shows the different types of books you can make.
 Album creation is done via a simple drag-and-drop interface.